Switchback Travel (Jason Hummel)

 Narrower construction of any material type will be less durable and have a lower stress tolerance, and as a result, we rarely recommend finding the absolute lightest ski pole available.
 Our backcountry ski pole recommendations—even the relatively thin Black Diamond Razor Carbon Pro—are still tough enough to handle most ski conditions.
 Opting for an ultralight, all-carbon pole is a viable choice for those embarking on multi-day ski touring missions or skimo races, but expect durability and longevity to drop significantly.
 In the end, finding the right balance between weight and durability for your particular style of riding should be a key consideration in your ski pole purchase.

 An adjustable ski pole is best for out-of-bounds use, and particularly when touring.
 The reasoning is fairly simple: You’ll typically want a shorter length for the uphill and longer for flat sections and downhill.
-Further, if you need to use your hands for scrambling or navigating up an icy slope with an ice axe, it’s nice to be able to compress your poles to stow them in or on your pack (a big reason we like the compact Black Diamond Alpine FLZ, which measures around 15 in. when collapsed).
+Further, if you need to use your hands for scrambling or navigating up an icy slope with an ice axe, it’s nice to be able to compress your poles to stow them in or on your pack (a big reason we like the aptly named Black Diamond Traverse Compactor, which measures around 16 in. when collapsed).
 The main disadvantage of a telescoping pole is the possibility for the clamp to not hold and collapse unexpectedly when you plant.
 In addition, the separate sections create inherent weak points in the design for potential failure.
-Choosing a pole from a reputable brand with great locking mechanisms and top-quality materials like Black Diamond, G3, Leki, and K2 always is a good idea, and make sure to test to make sure the clamps are properly tightened before heading out.
+Choosing a pole from a reputable brand with great locking mechanisms and top-quality materials is always a good idea, and make sure to test to ensure the clamps are properly tightened before heading out.

-If you exclusively ride inbounds, however, a fixed-length model will save you some money and have fewer moving parts that can break or fail over time.
-All of our resort picks above are of the non-adjustable variety, since you won’t be needing to shorten your poles to travel uphill for significant stretches.
+If you exclusively ride inbounds, a fixed-length model will save you some money over an adjustable design and have fewer moving parts that can break or fail over time.
+All of our resort picks above are of the non-adjustable variety since you won’t need to shorten your poles to travel uphill for significant stretches.
 And for those who split their time in and out of bounds but only want to purchase one pole, consider your priorities: Would you rather have a simple and reliable design, or do you prioritize the ability to adjust the length of your poles while touring?

 Grips

 With a pretty wide variety of materials and shapes, choosing a ski pole grip will most often come down to personal preference and how well the grip fits in your gloved hands.
-The most common grip materials are plastic and rubber, in part because neither absorbs moisture (Black Diamond’s 4-season-ready Alpine FLZ are an exception with cork grips, which are more commonly found on trekking poles).
+The most common grip materials are plastic and rubber, in part because neither absorbs moisture.
 Rubber is the more comfortable of the two, and some poles have dual-density foam inside for increased hand comfort.
-Note that women’s-specific ski poles have smaller-diameter grips, which means not all women should automatically assume a women’s model is best.
+Note that women’s-specific ski poles have smaller-diameter grips, which means not all women should automatically assume a women’s model is best (for more, see our section on Women’s-Specific Ski Poles below).

-Some high-end models have grip extensions or metal rings that function as a place to choke up on the ski poles if you are trudging up or traversing across a particularly steep section.
-This feature is usually found on backcountry poles and can be helpful for those that ski tour in varied terrain or bootpack up to a summit.
+Some high-end models have grip extensions or metal rings that function as a place to choke up on the ski poles if you’re trudging up or traversing across a particularly steep section.
+This feature is usually found on backcountry poles and can be helpful for those who ski tour in varied terrain or bootpack up to a summit.
+At the extreme end of the spectrum is the Folkrm Wyeast, which boasts an extra-long foam grip that extends about halfway down the pole.
+With more surface area for you to grab, these long-grip designs make it easier to navigate steep and uneven terrain—great for sidehilling or bootpacking when you’ll be choking up frequently.
+It does result in a noticeably polarizing look and unwieldy feel on the descent, but riders who frequent particularly aggressive terrain may be willing to deal with that trade-off.

 Straps

 While on the topic, it’s worth pointing out that some brands incorporate added safety tech into the straps on their more premium models.
-For example, Scott’s Team Issue uses their SRS (short for “Strap Release System”), which is designed to disconnect the strap from the pole in the event of a snag or fall.
-It’s a similar story with Salomon’s S3 tech featured in their Arctic and MTN Carbon S3 models.
-LEKI takes it a step further with their Trigger S system seen in the Detect S and Carbon 14 3D: Instead of having to take the straps on and off in the lift line, LEKI’s straps remain around your wrists and can be connected to the ski poles via a small fabric loop.
-A push of a button along the top of the grip lets you release the straps from the poles, and, in a crash, the poles will disconnect from your wrists under upwards pressure.
+For example, Atomic’s BCT Freeride uses their SQS (short for “Safety Quick Release System”), which is designed to disconnect the strap from the pole in the event of a snag or fall.
+It’s a similar story with Salomon’s S3 tech featured in their Polar Pro and MTN Carbon S3 models.
+Leki takes it a step further with their Trigger S system seen in the Detect S and Carbon 14 3D: Instead of having to take the straps on and off in the lift line, Leki's straps remain around your wrists and can be connected to the ski poles via a small fabric loop.
+A push of a button along the top of the grip lets you release the straps from the poles, and, in a crash, the poles will disconnect from your wrists under upward pressure.
 Some will enjoy the simplicity of the design—as well as the extra safety measure—but whether these features are worth the bump in cost (usually $20-$30 extra) will come down to your priorities as a skier.

 Powder and Standard Baskets